Last Updated on June 17, 2018

 - Send out an email marketing campaign

-All good stuff and important.
+All good stuff and important because digital marketing is complex.
 But do these experts know marketing?
-Can they help you determine:
+Or are they experts in executing a particular tactic?

-Which online marketing components are the best options for your business?
+- Which online marketing strategies are the best options for your business?

 - Who your target market is and how to best reach them?